sunriseapps/imagesorcery-mcp/README.md

 - Downloads CLIP models required by the `find` tool for text prompts.
 </details>

-After running `setup.sh`, you will have a virtual environment set up, project dependencies installed, and necessary default models downloaded.

-## Configuration MCP client
+## ⚙️ Configuration MCP client

-Add to your **Claude.app** or **Cline** or other MCP client these settings:
+Add to your MCP client these settings:

 ### Linux configuration